Close Menu

 10.06 Non-mosaic Down syndrome documented by:

-A. A laboratory report of karyotype analysis signed by a physician, or both a laboratory report of karyotype analysis not signed by a physician and a statement by a physician that you have Down syndrome.
+A. A laboratory report of karyotype analysis signed by a doctor, or both a laboratory report of karyotype analysis not signed by a physician and a statement by a doctor that you have Down syndrome.

 OR

-B. A physician’s report stating that you have chromosome 21 trisomy or chromosome 21 translocation consistent with prior karyotype analysis with the distinctive facial or other physical features of Down syndrome.
+B. A report from a doctor stating that you have chromosome 21 trisomy or chromosome 21 translocation consistent with prior karyotype analysis with the distinctive facial or other physical features of Down syndrome.

 OR

-C. A physician’s report stating that you have Down syndrome with the distinctive facial or other physical features and evidence demonstrating that you function at a level consistent with non-mosaic Down syndrome.
+C. A report from a doctor stating that you have Down syndrome with the distinctive facial or other physical features and evidence showing that you function at a level consistent with non-mosaic Down syndrome.

 WHAT MEDICAL EVIDENCE DO YOU NEED UNDER LISTING 10.06?

-Under 10.06B, the SSA needs medical evidence from a physician stating:
+Under SSA listing 10.06B, the SSA needs medical evidence from a doctor stating:

 (i) your karyotype diagnosis or evidence that documents your type of Down syndrome is consistent with prior karyotype analysis (for example, reference to a diagnosis of “trisomy 21”), and